ggicci/httpin/docs/docs/advanced/error-handler.md

 }
 ```

-## Use WithErrorHandler option to specify a custom handler
+## The WithErrorHandler Option

-Create an HTTP middleware handler:
+Using with an HTTP middleware handler:

 ```go {5}
 router := chi.NewRouter()